coolstation/coolstation/.github/DEV_GUIDE.md

 **Diff:** Short for Difference.
 The difference in a repo before and after a commit is made.
 It shows you each change line-by-line.

 **PR:**  Short for Pull Request.
-This a request you make to the Goonstation repo to merge changes from one of your branches into the master branch on Goonstation.
+This a request you make to the Coolstation repo to merge changes from one of your branches into the master branch on Coolstation.

 **Merge:** When a branch is merged into a repo, all of the commits on that branch are applied to the repo.
 For example your feature branch will likely get merged into upstream.

 **Merge Conflict:** When two branches made different changes to the same part of the code since they split off they can't be merged automatically.
 This is called a merge conflict and someone (likely you) needs to decide how to join these changes and resolve it manually.

-**Origin:** In this guide, this refers to your fork of the goonstation repo.
+**Origin:** In this guide, this refers to your fork of the coolstation repo.

-**Upstream:** In this guide, this refers to the master Goonstation repo at https://github.com/coolstation/coolstation
+**Upstream:** In this guide, this refers to the master Coolstation repo at https://github.com/coolstation/coolstation

 **Staged files:** Files marked to get commited.